-No matter the real estate market is, a pre listing home inspection will reduce the likelihood that a deal will fall through; bringing you ever closer to selling your home with as little sacrifice on your price and time frame as possible.
-Keep reading for more ways a pre listing home inspection will help you!
+No matter what the real estate market is, a pre-listing home inspection will reduce the likelihood that a deal will fall through; bringing you ever closer to selling your home with as little sacrifice on your price and time frame as possible.
+Keep reading for more ways a pre-listing home inspection will help you!

 You should choose a home inspection company such as Habitation Investigation who provides warranties with their home inspection reports.
-These warranties can often be transferred to the new owner, and will make new buyers feel a lot more comfortable accepting your pre inspected home.
-One warranty that Habitation Investigation has is the 5 year Roof Leak Warranty that stays with the home therefor protecting the new owner when it sells.
+These warranties can often be transferred to the new owner and will make new buyers feel a lot more comfortable accepting your pre-inspected home.
+One warranty that Habitation Investigation has is the 5 year Roof Leak Warranty that stays with the home therefore protecting the new owner when it sells.

 Written by Kaitlyn Troth of Troth Media